JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Divide and Conquer - Break a big problem, take it apart into smaller problems
 - Don't be afraid to do research - stack overflow, MDN docs
 - Write pseudo-code before writing actual code - so that you understand the problem yourself
+- To keep clean code, always make sure to define all of your variables at the top of your code.

 ### Javascript (ES6/ES2015)